survive-the-century/survive-the-century/book/text/chapter_slow-economic-recovery.md

 ---
-title:
+title: "Slow economic recovery"
-style:
+style: chapter
 conflict:
 decade:
 economy:
-temperature:
+temperature: 1.4
 ---

-## Slow economic recovery

 (if: $leaning is “wars”)[China buys goodwill by distributing vaccines across Africa and Asia.
 Pandemic-ridden countries in South America ask for vaccines, and are told to ask their rich neighbours to the north.
 The US is angry about this; they’ve got their own problems and China’s just trying to make them look bad.